9 Clues That You May Be Dealing With a Psychopath

 Posted Jun 08, 2017

 The current approach to defining sociopathy and the related concepts is to use a list of criteria.
 The first such list was developed by Hervey Cleckley (1941), who is known as the first person to investigate psychopaths using modern research techniques.
-Anyone fitting enough of these criteria counts as a psychopath or sociopath.
 There are several such lists in use.
 The most commonly used is called the Psychopathy Checklist Revised (PCL-R).
 An alternative version was developed in 1996 by Lilienfeld and Andrews, called the Psychopathic Personality Inventory (PPI).
 The book that psychologists and psychiatrists use to categorize and diagnose mental illness, the Diagnostic and Statistical Manual of Mental Disorders (DSM), includes a category for “antisocial personality disorder” (APD), while the World Health Organization delineates a similar category it calls "dissocial personality disorder."
-Roughly only 1 in 5 people with APD is a psychopath (Kiehl and Buckholtz, 2010).
+Roughly only 1 in 5 people with APD is a psychopath, according to Kiehl and Buckholtz (2010).

 If we overlay all of these lists of criteria, we can see them coalescing into the following core set of traits: